edgedb/easy-edgedb/README.md

 [Here is all our code so far up to Chapter 7.](chapter_7_code.md)

+## Time to practice

+1. How would you select each City and the length of its name?

+2. How would you select each City and the length of `name` minus the length of `modern_name` if `modern_name` exists, and 0 if `modern_name` does not exist?

+3. What if you wanted to write 'Modern name does not exist' instead of 0?

 # Chapter 8 - Dracula takes the boat to England

 We are finally away from Castle Dracula.
 Here is what happens in this chapter: